exercism/website-copy/pages/getting_started.md

 4. Once you've found a language you want to join, click the "Join Track" button.
 5. You will now be taken into your new track.
 You'll see a core set of exercises at the top and some side-exercises below.
 6. Start with the first **core** exercise on the track, which is normally called "Hello World".
 Click on the exercise to begin.
 7. You will see some information and some instructions on the left-hand side and a button on the right-hand side labelled "Begin Walkthrough".
-Click on this and follow the instructions
+Click on this and follow the instructions.
-...
 8. You should now have the CLI installed and the exercise downloaded to your computer.
 Solve the exercise and then upload it using `exercism submit /PATH/TO/SOLUTION`
 9. In your web-browser, go back to the [language tracks](/tracks) page, choose your exercise and the exercise you've just workied on.
 You will now see your solution online and notice that it is awaiting a mentor.
 10. A mentor will now come and give you feedback on your solution.
 This can happen really quickly (15mins) or take a little while (a day or two) depending on demand.
 In the meantime, you will find other exercises on your track are available for you to solve!
 11. Once you've received feedback, you can make some changes to your solution and then resubmit it.
 This will happen a couple of times before the solution is completed.
 12. Once the solution is completed you will unlock lots more exercises.
 13. You're now an Exercism pro! :)
-...
 14. Fancy giving back to Exercism and help others?
 We always need more [mentors](/become_a_mentor) and [track maintainers](/become_a_maintainers) and we'd love you to get involved!

 ### Still Stuck?